 The NAFED shall dispatch the stock of Onion to the Guarantee Broker to the extent of EMD/Security amount & Onion will be received by the Guarantee Broker who will hold the same as trustee.
 The Guarantee Broker shall be liable for any misappropriation of the goods, mishandling & loss caused on the account of pilferage, riots, fire, theft or any other eventuality whatsoever.

-The Guarantee Broker shall make his best Endeavour to sell & dispose of Onion in the (Place of sale – Mandi/Location etc.) to the best advantage of NAFED at the maximum rate obtainable/receivable in the market and in line with the prevailing market rate of the variety/ grade of Onion.
+The Guarantee Broker shall make his best Endeavour to sell & dispose of Onion in the New Subzi Mandi Azadpur Delhi to the best advantage of NAFED at the maximum rate obtainable/receivable in the market and in line with the prevailing market rate of the variety/ grade of Onion.

 The Guarantee Broker shall keep the stock of Onion duly insured against all risks at their own cost.
 The insurance policy should be in the name of Nafed.